ahmaazouzi/cs-topics/systems/virtualMemory.md

 - Virtual memory has been around since the early 1960s, which is the reason why it has some  different terminology than SRAM that refer the basically the same things:
 	- SRAM *blocks* are called *pages*.
 	- Transferring pages between disk and memory is called **swapping** (also **paging**).
 Pages are *swapped in* from disk to DRAM, and *swapped out* from DRAM to disk.
-	- Waiting until the last moment to swap in a page is called **demand paging** which is the defacto mode used in virtual memory.
+	- Waiting until the last moment to swap in a page is called **demand paging** which is the de facto mode used in virtual memory.

 ### Allocating Pages:
 - A new page of virtual gets allocated as a result of say the `malloc` C function.
 It basically involves creating a virtual page on disk and updating some entry in the PTE to point to this newly created virtual page.